IIT-Lab/mmWave_Comm_Simulator/README.md

 * Multiple receiver elements? i.e., MIMO?

 Not yet determined.
+DMRC?
+DMMSEC?

 * Multi User -- Y(received) = Sum(amplitude * U1 + amplitude * U2 + ...) for U1

-Yes, will be n complexity.
-Store all user's received signal, combine them in such a way that the received signal belongs to desired user is interfered by the others.
+Yes, will be O(n) complexity.
+Store all user's received signal, combine them in such a way that the received signal belongs to desired user is interfered by the others. -- pending to implement.

 * Radiator for URA -- done perfectly -- the received signal is then Y = X * W(1, :).' [very important, not conjugate & transpose]; in this regard, why would we use the phased radiator and bother ourself asking for handle... why...